Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 When using the `Link` component it is now underlined by default to make sure that color is not the only way for users to percieve interactivity.

-When other factors help a user determine interactivity the underline can be removed with `removeUnderline` prop.
+When other factors help a user determine interactivity the underline can be removed with the `removeUnderline` prop.

 ```diff
 - <Link url="https://help.shopify.com/">Orders</Link>